kaido24/drupal8_bootstrap_subtheme_gen/README.md

 Grunt.js

 ## Expected folder structure
-themes/contrib/boostrap
+themes/contrib/boostrap</br>
 themes/custom/willGenerateYourTheme
 ## What to expect
 It make a copy from less version of Bootstrap 3 starterkit and configure it using your values and will set up npm packages.

 ## Usage
-Make sure you have following folder structure. themes/contrib/boostrap themes/custom/
+Make sure you have following folder structure:</br>
+themes/contrib/boostrap</br>
+themes/custom/
 Go to Drupal theme folder using terminal window and download shell file.
 ###  CURL